Gian Lorenzo Bernini: Papal artist: the pontificate of Urban VIII

-Other marble portraits in this period include that of Costanza Bonarelli unusual in its more personal, intimate nature.
-(At the time of the sculpting of the portrait, Bernini was having an affair with Costanza, wife of one of his assistants, sculptor, Matteo.)
+Other marble portraits in this period include that of Costanza Bonarelli, unusual in its more personal, intimate nature.
+(At the time of the sculpting of the portrait, Bernini was having an affair with Costanza, wife of one of his assistants, sculptor Matteo.)
 Indeed, it would appear to be the first marble portrait of a non-aristocratic woman by a major artist in European history.

 Beginning in the late 1630s, now known in Europe as one of the most accomplished portraitists in marble, Bernini also began to receive royal commissions from outside Rome, for subjects such as Cardinal Richelieu of France, Francesco I d'Este the powerful Duke of Modena, Charles I of England and his wife, Queen Henrietta Maria.
-The bust of Charles I was produced in Rome from a triple portrait (oil on canvas) executed by Van Dyck, that survives today in the British Royal Collection.
+The bust of Charles I was produced in Rome from a triple portrait (oil on canvas) executed by Van Dyck, which survives today in the British Royal Collection.
 The bust of Charles was lost in the Whitehall Palace fire of 1698 (though its design is known through contemporary copies and drawings) and that of Henrietta Maria was not undertaken due to the outbreak of the English Civil War.